lepture/authlib/docs/flask/oauth2.rst

 .. module:: authlib.specs.rfc6749.grants

-There are four grants defined by RFC6749, you can also create an extend grant yourself.
+There are four grant types defined by RFC6749, you can also create your own extended grant.
 Register the supported grant types to the authorization server.

 Authorization Code Grant
 ~~~~~~~~~~~~~~~~~~~~~~~~